SSWConsulting/SSW.Rules.Content/rules/teams-add-the-right-tabs/rule.md

 ---
-seoDescription: "Add the right tabs when creating a new Teams conversation to streamline your workflow and access necessary work items from a single location."
+seoDescription: Add the right tabs when creating a new Teams conversation to streamline your workflow and access necessary work items from a single location.
 type: rule
 title: Tabs - Do you add the right tabs when creating a new Teams conversation?
 uri: teams-add-the-right-tabs